BallAerospace/cosmos-website/_docs_v4/5_guides/scripting_best_practices.md

 ### Getting the Most Recent Value of a Telemetry Point from Multiple Packets

 Some systems include high rate data points with the same name in every packet.
 COSMOS supports getting the most recent value of a telemetry point that is in multiple packets using a special packet name of LATEST.
-Let’s pretend that our target INST has two packets, PACKET1 and PACKET2.
+Assume our target INST has two packets, PACKET1 and PACKET2.
 Both packets have a telemetry point called TEMP.

 ```ruby
 # Get the value of TEMP from the most recently received PACKET1